Source: United Nations Population Division.

 Global urbanization and the emergence of large cities has been a significant process with far-reaching economic and social impacts:

 - Urbanization involves a much higher level of concentration of the global population, which used to be more dispersed.
 Higher levels of concentration are easier to service from a market perspective, but are also prone to congestion and diseconomies.

 - Several mega-cities (8 to 10 million inhabitants) have emerged.
-These cities command a large share of the global wealth creation and dominate their respective national economies.
-Many act as global cities.
+These cities command a large share of global wealth creation and dominate their respective national economies.
+Many acts as global cities.

 Some large cities, or groups of large cities, have become urban regions.